-Why we liked it: At first, we were looking at a full-on harbor tour (about HK$150, if I remember right) but then decided just to do the budget trip from Central to Tsim Tsa Shui and back.
+Why we liked it: Star Ferry is an iconic site in Hong Kong (here’s a good look at its history).
+At first, we were looking at a full-on harbor tour (about HK$150, if I remember right) but then decided just to do the budget trip from Central to Tsim Tsa Shui and back.
 It was worth it!
 The view is nice and it’s neat to be able to see the city from a different perspective.
 The ride is about 10 minutes long.

 7. Repulse Bay Beach